History of religion in China

-Forms of religion in China throughout history have included animism during the Xia dynasty, which evolved into the state religion of the Shang and Zhou.
-Alongside an ever-present undercurrent of Chinese folk religion, highly literary, systematised currents related to Taoism and Confucianism emerged during the Spring and Autumn period.
+Forms of religion in China throughout history have included animism during the Xia dynasty, which evolved into the state religion of the Shang and Zhou dynasties.
+Alongside an ever-present undercurrent of Chinese folk religion, highly literary, systematized currents related to Taoism and Confucianism emerged during the Spring and Autumn period.
 Buddhism began to influence China during the Han dynasty, and Christianity and Islam appeared during the Tang.

-Today, while the government of China is officially atheist, it recognises five official religious bodies assigned to major organised religions in the country: Buddhism, Taoism, Catholicism, Protestantism, and Islam.
+Today, the government of the People's Republic of China is officially atheist.
+The United Front Work Department of the Central Committee of the Chinese Communist Party manages the official religious bodies of the five recognized religions in the country: Buddhism, Taoism, Catholicism, Protestantism, and Islam.

 Proto-Chinese and pre-imperial culture

 Jade dragon of the Hongshan culture.
 The dragon, associated with the constellation Draco winding around the north ecliptic pole, represents the "protean" primordial power, which embodies yin and yang in unity.

 Squared ding with taotie motif.
 According to Didier, both the cauldrons and the taotie symmetrical faces originate as symbols of Di as the squared north celestial pole, with four faces.

 Tibetan chart for bloodletting based on the Luo Shu Square.
 The Luoshu, the Yellow River Map, liubo boards, sundials, Han diviners' boards and luopan for feng shui, and the derived compass, as well as TLV mirrors, are all representations of Di as the north celestial pole.

 Prior to the formation of Chinese civilisation and the spread of world religions in the region known today as East Asia (which includes the territorial boundaries of modern-day China), local tribes shared animistic, shamanic and totemic worldviews.
 Shamans acted like mediators, communicating prayers, sacrifices, or offerings directly to the spiritual world, a heritage that survives in some modern forms of Chinese religion.

 Ancient shamanism is especially connected to ancient Neolithic cultures such as the Hongshan culture.
 The Flemish philosopher Ulrich Libbrecht traces the origins of some features of Taoism to what Jan Jakob Maria de Groot called "Wuism", that is Chinese shamanism.